yuvicann/Mango-DB-Fast-api/README.md

 # MongoDB-FastApi
 Implemented CRUD operations with MongoDB and FastApi

+Objective:
+The objective of this assignment is to develop a complete application that performs CRUD (Create, Read, Update, Delete) operations on a MongoDB database using Python.
+You will implement wrapper functions for each CRUD operation and integrate these functions with the FastAPI framework to expose these operations as RESTful APIs.
+Requirements:
+1. Set Up MongoDB Database:
+○ Install and configure MongoDB.
+○ Create a database and collection for the assignment.
+2. Implement CRUD Wrapper Functions:
+○ Create a Python module to connect to the MongoDB database.
+○ Implement wrapper functions for Create, Read, Update, and Delete operations.
+3. Develop RESTful APIs with FastAPI:
+○ Install FastAPI and Uvicorn.
+○ Create a FastAPI application that exposes the CRUD operations as RESTful APIs.
+○ Integrate the CRUD wrapper functions with the FastAPI endpoints.
+4. Test the Application:
+○ Test the CRUD operations through the FastAPI endpoints using a tool like Postman or curl.

 Steps to SetUp and Run the App:-

 Step1:-  Install MongoDB and Mongo Compass as Gui for MongoDB for database usuage.